UnalCegil/e-trade/README.md

-<h1>E-Commerce Website</h1> </br>
+<h1>Portfolio Website</h1> </br>

-if you want to create Commerce web site , you can use this my project.
+if you want to create Portfolio web site , you can use this my project.

 <h1>Libraries I use </br></h1>